-Here are a sampling of the things our experienced attorneys have learned about the VA claims process:
+Here is a breakdown of the information our experienced attorneys have gathered about the VA claims process:

-- There are three elements the VA is looking for when determining service connection:
+- There are three elements that VA is looking for when determining if a veteran is entitled to service connection:

-- An event, injury, or illness that occurred in service
+- An event, injury, or illness that occurred in service; and

 - A medical nexus linking the event, injury or illness to the development of the disability